CyberMiles/tim-research/distributed_ledger_information_sharing_DLISh/distributed_ledger_information_sharing_DLISh.md

 The above uncompressed text has 72 characters if you include the space character where appropriate.
 The fact that DLISh can encode the above into 28 UFT-8 characters is not the whole point.
 Of course sending a transaction with a 61% reduction is size is great.
 However the value of DLISh is also realized in that whenever a word like australia is recorded anywhere on the blockchain.
 It will only ever take up the space of 3 UTF-8 characters instead of 9.
 In a real world use case, it is very likely that an Australian e-commerce blockchain implementation would record the text "Australia" thousands if not millions of times as part of its ongoing business activities (product names, product descriptions, customer addresses and so forth).
 Consider the word "Australia" used for every delivery address for every online purchase in a company that ships 3 million purchases per year.

 ## Formatting
 At this early stage the default formatting may capitalize all words and allow for a special character to trigger lower case.
-It is hoped that we could also have a default single space between words and allow for a special character to remove the space or replace the space with a hyphen.
-It is hoped that other formatting like $ signs will be implemented at each end of the data exchange (defined by what the application is trying to do).
-Just a point to remember DLISh only uses a-z and A-Z as we as 0-9 of the UTF-8 character set and therefore there are a range of special characters which could be implemented as part of the solution.
+There are opportunities in relation to formatting which have not been addressed yet.
+It is hoped that we could also have a default single space between words and allow for a special character to remove the space or replace the space with a hyphen etc. It is hoped that other formatting like $ signs will be implemented at each end of the data exchange (defined by what the application is trying to do).
+Just a point to remember DLISh only uses a-z and A-Z as we as 0-9 of the UTF-8 character set and therefore there are a range of special characters which could be implemented as part of the formatting solution.

 ### Atomic transactions
 Firstly, information passing is request driven.
 A good analogy for this would be how we use the Internet.
 A user requests content and the content is delivered.
 To take this a step further, in this system it is mandatory for the receiver/requester to firstly decode the information and then immediately provide acknowledgement that the information is sound.
 If this does not occur no part of the transaction is recorded permanently.
 Put simply, the transaction is either completely successful in real-time (changing the blockchain state) or it is completely discarded on both ends.
 Hence the terminology "atomic".